leangjia/blender_docs/manual/scene_layout/object/editing/transform/introduction.rst

 However, not all of these transformations have an effect on all objects.
 For example, scaling a camera has no effect on the render dimensions.

-:doc:`Basic transformations </scene_layout/object/editing/transform/basics>`
-include:
+Basic transformations include:

-- Moving
+- :doc:`/scene_layout/object/editing/transform/move`
-- Rotating
+- :doc:`/scene_layout/object/editing/transform/rotate`
-- Scaling
+- :doc:`/scene_layout/object/editing/transform/scale`

 These three transforms are the three big ones.
 However, more advanced transformations can be found in the :doc:`Advanced Transformations </scene_layout/object/editing/transform/index>` section.